-The main sources of fluoride are drinking water, food, and dental care products and treatments.
-Besides the naturally occurring amounts of fluoride in vegetables, fruits, and nuts, processed food, sodas, and other beverages may contain higher levels of fluoride if they have been manufactured using fluoridated water, likely in the U.S.
+The main sources of fluoride are fluoridated drinking water, food, and dental care products and treatments.
+Besides the naturally occurring amounts of fluoride in vegetables, fruits, and nuts, processed food, sodas, and other beverages may contain higher levels of fluoride if they have been manufactured using fluoridated water, a likelihood in the U.S.

-Young children frequently swallow more fluoride from toothpaste alone than the maximum recommended daily intake from all sources combined (e.g., diet, water, and oral products).
+Young children frequently swallow more fluoride from toothpaste alone than the maximum recommended daily intake from all sources combined (i.e., diet, water, and oral products).